 After you have submitted any requested additional documentation, your information will be reviewed in 2-3 weeks.
 If a counselor has any questions regarding your documents, we will email your CSUMB email account

-Step 4: Review your financial aid award notice
+Step 4: Review your financial aid offer notice

-Your financial aid award will be based on your Expected Family Contribution (EFC).
+Your financial aid offer will be based on your Expected Family Contribution (EFC).
 This number lets the Financial Aid Office know what types of aid you are eligible for.
-Award notifications are only prepared for two populations of students:
+Financial aid offer notifications are only prepared for two populations of students:

-- Newly admitted Students, who receive a paper award notification and email.
+- Newly admitted Students, offers sent via email.
 Notifications are sent at the end of March.

-- Continuing Students, who receive an electronic notification via CSUMB email.
+- Continuing Students, receive an electronic notification via CSUMB email late June.

-All financial aid awards are accepted online through your Dashboard.
-Be sure to review your Financial Aid Award Notice as well as the steps to access your Dashboard.
-To receive your funds, you must accept your award(s), complete required steps for Direct Stafford Loans (if applicable), maintain Satisfactory Academic Progress, and for most programs, be enrolled at least half-time.
+Financial aid grants and scholarships will be automatically accepted for all students.
+Direct Stafford loans must be accepted based on the students need, through your Dashboard.
+Be sure to review your Financial Aid Offer Notice as well as the steps to access your Dashboard.
+To receive loan funds, you must accept your loan offer(s), complete required steps for Direct Stafford Loans (if applicable), maintain Satisfactory Academic Progress, and for most programs, be enrolled at least half-time.

-To ensure receipt of all funds offered, please read and respond promptly to the financial aid award notification.
+To ensure receipt of all funds offered, please read and respond promptly to the financial aid offer notification.